The ARL Commission is the existing ARL corporate entity with an entirely new constitution and regulatory framework.

 All NRL clubs and the NSW and Queensland Rugby Leagues are members of the Commission.

-Each club signs a seven-year participation agreement which allows it to compete in the Telstra Premiership.
+Each club signs a participation agreement which allows it to compete in the Telstra Premiership.

-The inaugural ARL Commissioners were agreed by representatives of the NRL Partnership, the Leagues and the clubs.
+The inaugural ARL Commissioners were agreed by representatives of the NRL Partnership, the Leagues and the clubs in 2012.
 Future Commissioners are appointed by the Commission itself.

 The Commissioners are appointed into different groups and, initially, for differing terms.
-Each Commissioner must, at a nominated time, resign and seek re-election at an Annual General Meeting.
+Each Commissioner must, at a nominated time, resign and may seek re-election.

-Gary Pemberton AC and Peter Gregg are appointed into Group A and will resign at the Board meeting immediately prior to the 2013 Annual General Meeting.
-Group A directors may then stand for re-election at the AGM.
+Catherine Harris, Jeremy Sutcliffe and John Grant will resign at the Board meeting immediately prior to the 2014 Annual General Meeting.
+This group of directors may then stand for re-election.